s-ol/alive/docs/guide.md

 square brackets) and let the copilot generate a new one for you the next time you save the file.

+## syntax
+As we just saw, *expressions* in alive take the form of parenthesized lists.
+Elements of an expression have to be separated by whitespace, but any type of and amount of whitespace is valid: feel free to use spaces, tabs, and newlines to format code to your liking.
+The following are all equal and valid examples:

+    (trace "hello world")

+    (+ 1
+       2
+       3)

+    (trace
+    	"hello world")

+      ( trace "hello world" )

+It is however recommended to follow the [clojure style guide][clojure-style] as much as it does apply to alive.
+All further examples in this guide will respect this guideline.

 ### basic types
 Strings can be written in two ways: using double quotes (`"`), as we did above, or using single quotes (`'`).
 In both types of strings, you can escape a quote